nick-jia/nick-jia.github.io/_pages/about.md

 [Prof. Nicolas Papernot](https://www.papernot.fr/).

 My research interests are at the intersection of security and machine learning, or trustworthy machine learning.
-In paticular, I wish to answer the following question: what risks may come along with the benefits brought by machine learning, what/who is responsbile for such risks, and how can we mitigate them?
+In particular, I wish to answer the following question: what risks may come along with the benefits brought by machine learning, what/who is responsible for such risks, and how can we mitigate them?
 If you would like to learn more about my research, I recommend reading my publications listed below, or the corresponding blog posts such as [proof-of-learning](http://www.cleverhans.io/2021/07/30/pol.html), or [machine unlearning](http://www.cleverhans.io/2020/07/20/unlearning.html).